vedanth-warrier/Go-Kart/README.md

 ## Testing & Optimisation

-Conducted physical testing to validate vehicle kinematics and load distribution, iteratively refining the powertrain configuration for optimal performance.
+Conducted physical testing to validate vehicle kinematics and load distribution.
+Employed iterative slow-motion video analysis using mounted phone cameras to diagnose drivetrain issues — during initial powertrain integration, the chain repeatedly slipped under load.
+A phone was mounted inside the drivetrain compartment to capture slow-motion footage of the chain under operation, revealing that the sprocket had been welded onto the axle at a slight angular offset, causing consistent chain slip to one side.
+The sprocket was re-welded to correct the alignment, resolving the issue.

 ![Testing](images/testing.png)